Skip to main content

 Death notification

-When a HECM borrower dies, the loan servicer must be notified so the loan can be called due and payable.
-The servicer is required to notify HUD within 60 days.
+When a HECM borrower dies, the executor or heirs must notify the loan servicer so the loan can be called due and payable.
+The servicer is required to notify HUD/FHA within 60 days.
 Heirs then receive a due-and-payable notice from the servicer with a 30-day initial window to choose how to proceed.
 Heirs should contact the loan servicer directly — HUD does not interact with heirs in most cases.
+FHA should be notified as soon as possible when all borrowers on a HECM have died.

 Survivor benefits